GO Response to COVID-19

 What would happen if a GO program was suspended?

 We will work with students about deferral and alternative program options to complete the cross-cultural requirement.
-By being signed up for a program, we are able to work with students on next steps.
+By being signed up for a program, we can work with students on next steps.
 Check out our FAQ specific for upcoming travel for more details.

-Who can I contact about GO and the coronavirus situation?
+Who can I contact about GO and the COVID-19 situation?

 Please contact the GO office at email@example.com with questions.